 Before you decide to have a chemical peel, talk to your doctor about the kind of results you can expect.

-In general, the deeper the peel, the greater the risk of side effects and complications.1 Chemical peels can result in:
+In general, the deeper the peel, the greater the risk of side effects and problems.1 Chemical peels can cause:

 - Crusting and scaling.